logandeveloper1000/Chat-App/README.md

-# Logan Chat App
+# Chat App

-Logan Chat App is a real-time messaging application built with React and Firebase.
+Chat App is a real-time messaging application built with React and Firebase.
 It supports authenticated one-on-one chat sessions and real-time message delivery using Firestore.

 View the live project here:
 https://logan-chat-app.netlify.app/